If you use Waze, you may have stopped at some red traffic light (hopefully you did stop) and “plop” – you saw an ad in your Waze App.

 You can target the potential real estate clients based on them being either tourists or locals, their interests, operating system, cellular carrier, age & gender, and their loyalty (e.g., loyalty targeting).

-There are also live-targeting options based on:
+There are also live-targeting options based on the following:

 …the time of day or day of the week